 With CloudZero, you get:

-- Per-unit cost views: Explore, interact, and share your GCP costs by immediately actionable insights, such as Cost per Customer, Cost per Project, Cost per Service, Cost per Team, and Cost per Customer per Feature.
+- Per-unit cost views that let you explore costs by immediately actionable dimensions like Cost per Customer, Cost per Project, Cost per Service, Cost per Team, and Cost per Customer per Feature.

-- Engineering-led optimization: Along with finance- and FinOps-friendly insights, you get engineering-specific insights like Cost per Deployment, Cost per Feature, and Cost per Environment.
-This makes it easier for your team to build cost-effective solutions.
+- Engineering-led optimization with insights such as Cost per Deployment, Cost per Feature, and Cost per Environment, making it straightforward for your team to build cost-effective solutions.

-- Multi-cloud cost reporting: CloudZero lets you monitor all your cloud costs across GCP, AWS, Azure, Oracle, Kubernetes, New Relic, Snowflake, MongoDB, and more.
+- Multi-cloud cost reporting across GCP, AWS, Azure, Oracle, Kubernetes, Snowflake, MongoDB, and more in a single pane of glass.

-- Real time cost anomaly alerts: Prevent overruns with timely, noise-free, and context-rich cost data so you know where to fix.
+- Real-time cost anomaly alerts that prevent overruns with timely, noise-free, and context-rich notifications.

-- Certified FinOps help: Our Certified FinOps professionals are here to help you from Day 1.
+- Certified FinOps professionals supporting your team from Day 1.